zerbio2002/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

+Task 12: mkdir -m 751 my_dir creates a directory with a permission of 751.